EviSid2/EEG_Feedback_App/README.txt

-🧠 EEG Insight App — Bachelor Thesis Study
+🧠 EEG Feedback App — What's The Verdict?

-Welcome to the EEG Insight App, an interactive tool designed for a user study examining personalized neurofeedback insights derived from EEG recordings.
+Welcome to the EEG Feedback App, designed for a user study examining neurofeedback presentation modalities of EEG recordings.
-This app is built with Python and Streamlit and can be deployed online so participants can use it without installing anything.
+This app is built with Python and Streamlit and uses the localy installed Ollama model - qwen2.5:1.5b-instruct-q4_K_M - for the AI-Coach.

 🚀 Features

 --Start Page--
-Upload or select EEG sessions
+Upload or select an EEG recording session.
+The recordings need to be .CSV files.

-In study mode, users choose one of several predefined example recordings.

-Alternatively, they can upload their own exported OpenBCI .csv files.
+The application automatically locates the newest file under OpenBCI_Exports/Recordings.
+Alternatively, you can use the manual upload option to select a recording.

 --Personalization form--

-Participants enter demographic + contextual details to customize feedback.
+Enter demographic + contextual details to customize feedback.
-Tthe only mandatory field is the task selection.
-Everything else is optional and only there for a more personalized result.
-Thus this step can be skipped.
+The only mandatory field here is the task selection.
+Everything else is optional and only there for a more personalized feedback by the AI-Coach.
+You need to consent to the anonymous use of your answers (even if you only entered the task) to continue.

 --Multiple visualization modes--

-Visual Feedback (orb/splatter/graph representation)
+Visual Feedback (calmness-orb + focus bar + graph representation)

-Literal Feedback (metaphor-poem/text-based interpretation)
+Literal Feedback (metaphor/poem + technical explanations)

-LLM Coach (prewritten, study-mode AI feedback)
+LLM Coach (real-time AI feedback)

+You can select one of the three visualization modalities, but have the option to get back to this page and explore the rest.
-A short AI Coach feedback can be selected for Visual/Literal Mode.
+An additional short AI-Coach feedback can be selected for Visual/Literal mode.

---Study Mode--

-When enabled, all AI responses come from stored .html files

-Participants never need to run an AI model locally

-Ensures consistent feedback across the user study

---Deactivated Study Mode / Installed--

-When the study mode is deactivated the user can still upload files manually or add the file in the Recordings folder directly.
-The newest file is then picked.
-In personalization, the only mandatory field is the task selection.
-Everything else is optional and only there for a more personalized result (from the AI Coach).
-Thus this step can be skipped.
-With the deactivated study mode -> realtime feedback from (downloaded) AI Coach (Ollama) is displayed
+There is an option to start over (go back to start) from any visualization mode.

+--AI--

+There is an option to refresh the AI feedback (only in the LLM Mode).
+The Ollama model can be changed to a model of your choice, by simply adjusting the name.
+(Please note, that this only works smoothly with any other Ollama model.
+Other AI assistants may need more adjustments)